 For example, let’s think about it like getting into shape.
 Don’t try to get on the treadmill and run five miles the first time.
 You’ll likely get discouraged and quit.
 Instead, run for five minutes the first day.
 Then, each subsequent day increase your time.
 Keep doing that until you feel pain and can’t go anymore.
 That’s the mindset you need to have with cutting expenses each month.
 Do it slowly, work your way up, and stay disciplined.
 It’s an excellent tool to save money.

-Listen for more tips on how to create a successful systematic savings plan from our radio show below.
-And feel free to check out our Financial Fridays Podcast on this topic as well.
+Listen for more tips on how to create a successful systematic savings plan on our Financial Fridays Podcast

 By automating your savings, you effectively remove any excuse to not save consistently.
 Just remember that everyone is different.
 Some of you may need a more aggressive approach to saving and others may be able to implement something less so.
 Now, it’s time to put this technique to use and start saving money!
 Contact us to let us help you put the right savings plan in place for your financial needs.